Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Experiments and Detailed Results

 \subsection{Comprehensive TOFU Evaluation}

-\paragraph{Phi-1.5B Architecture} We evaluated our method across multiple LoRA ranks to demonstrate its rank-agnostic robustness.
+\paragraph{Phi-1.5B Architecture} We evaluated our method across multiple LoRA ranks to demonstrate its robustness.
 The following tables present detailed TOFU results for Phi-1.5B with rank-4, 8, 16, and 32 adapters across three forget splits (1\%, 5\%, 10\%).
-Our method consistently achieves forget quality scores exceeding SOTA at a 1\% forget split across all ranks, representing improvements of over three orders of magnitude compared to conventional methods.
-Notably, the model utility remained remarkably stable at 0.52 across all configurations, demonstrating that our approach maintains performance independence from adapter dimensionality. \cref{tab:tofu_phi_rank4} illustrates the superior performance of our method utilizing rank-4 adapters.
-Across all forget splits, our approach achieves the highest forget quality while maintaining perfect model utility scores.
-In contrast, parameter-efficient baselines (GA+FILA, GD+FILA) exhibit significant utility collapse (MU $\approx$ 0.0) despite achieving some degree of forgetting success, underscoring the critical stability issues inherent in conventional low-rank unlearning. \cref{fig:classifier_head_analysis} shows that, unlike GD + LoRA and GD + FILA which exhibit unstable, high-variance logit drift, GD + Sine remains centered near zero, confirming that bounded parameterization stabilizes gradient ascent.
-For completeness, we ran experiments across all ranks and for LLama2-7B and LLama3.1-8B, and every table is reported in the extended supplementary section (see~\cref{app:extended_appendix}).
+Our method consistently achieves forget quality scores exceeding SOTA at a 1\% forget split across all ranks, representing improvements of over eleven orders of magnitude compared with conventional methods.
+Notably, the model utility remained remarkably stable at 0.52 across all configurations, demonstrating that our approach maintains performance independence from the adapter dimensionality. \cref{tab:tofu_phi_rank4} illustrates the superior performance of our method utilizing rank-4 adapters.
+Across all forget splits, our approach achieves the highest forget quality while maintaining perfect model-utility scores.
+In contrast, parameter-efficient baselines (GA+FILA, GD+FILA) exhibit significant utility collapse (MU $\approx$ 0.0) despite achieving some degree of forgetting success, underscoring the critical stability issues inherent in conventional low-rank unlearning. \cref{fig:classifier_head_analysis} shows that, unlike GD+LoRA and GD+FILA which exhibit unstable, high-variance logit drift, GD+Sine remains centered near zero, confirming that bounded parameterization stabilizes gradient ascent.
+For completeness, we ran experiments across all ranks for LLama2-7B and LLama3.1-8B, and every table is reported in the extended supplementary section (see~\cref{app:extended_appendix}).

 \paragraph{LLaMA-3.1-70B: Ultra-Scale Production Deployment} ~\cref{tab:llama70b_scalability_formatted} extends our evaluation to LLaMA-3.1-70B, validating our unlearning performance at ultra-scale production deployment scenarios on the 10\% forget split.
-At 70B parameters, our method demonstrates enhanced performance on the challenging 10\% forget split, with forget quality scores ranging from 0.85 to 0.92 and model utility scores from 0.72 to 0.76 across LoRA ranks 4 to 32, validating scalability to production-grade ultra-large models.
+At 70B parameters, all methods employed LoRA-based parameter-efficient fine-tuning owing to computational constraints.
+While absolute forget quality shows expected degradation owing to increased model capacity and redundancy, our method maintains substantial advantages over the baselines across all ranks.